-The SWC 2016 temperature data shows reason for concern through much of the salmon and trout rearing season, with a high of 28.4°C, or 83.2°F, on July 29th near Tide Wayside.
+The SWC 2017 temperature data shows reason for concern through much of the salmon and trout rearing season.
 Temperature exceedances occur along the entire listed reach of the Siuslaw and Lake Creek, extending from the estuary to the upper watersheds.
-Figure 6 graphs the differences in maximum temperature for the lower, middle and upper Siuslaw River.
-Note that the temperature exceeds state standards for 42 days as high up in the system as Siuslaw at Doe Creek (SDT) and increases as you move downstream.
+Figure 2 graphs the differences in maximum temperature for the lower, middle and upper Siuslaw River; note that the temperature exceeds state standards for 73% of the rearing period days as high up in the system as Siuslaw Below Pheasant Creek (34880) and increases as you move downstream.
 There are multiple factors affecting temperature, including differences in physical channel characteristics (channel roughness, substrate, depth, gradient), amount of direct solar gain on the stream, riparian conditions (shade from tree canopy), and elevation as one goes from the smaller headwater streams toward the estuary.
 Flow (discharge) also increases so the river responds dynamically to changes in these factors.